opcaic/docs/readme.md

 This repository contains source code for the online documentation of the OPCAIC platform.
 The web form is hosted on opcaic.readthedocs.io.

-To contribute, you need to have (MkDocs)[https://www.mkdocs.org] installed.
-You can use
+To build the documentation locally, you may need to install additional python libraries listed in the `requirements.txt` file

-    mkdocs serve
+    pip install -r requirements.txt

-to preview the resulting documentation before committing your changes.
+Then you can can use the `make html` command to build the web pages, the result will be put into the `_build` directory.
+You can achieve live preview via `make livehtml` on `localhost:8000`.